madhujoshi/trusspass/README.md

+# README

+## This is a submission for a software engineering position at Truss.Works using Python 3

+### This submission was forked from @madhujoshi with the following changes:

+* Updates to Python3
+* Changes file open to a text reader expecting utf-8 and use default replacement error handler
+* Changes total duration to float format for consistency with other duration fields (reuse normalize_duration)
+* Writes output to file
+* Includes column names in output
+* Uses clearer variable names

+(Changes have been submitted as a Pull Request)

+Dependencies:

+`pip3 install pytz`

+Usage:

+`python3 csv-parser.py sample-with-broken.csv`

+After running, the file "sample-fixed.csv" is created.

+Tip: Use [CSVKit](https://csvkit.readthedocs.io/en/1.0.3/) `csvstat` to check the output and other cool things

+---

 _This is one of the steps in the Truss interview process.
 If you've stumbled upon this repository and are interested in a career with Truss, [check out our jobs page](https://truss.works/jobs)._